burgxy/JJ-Serverless-Portfolio/README.md

  * Step 6
 the portfolio that gets to the user is made up of html , css, javasrcipt and some images ..

  * Step 7
 html provides the structure of the portfolio

  * Step 8
 css and images provides the look and feel

  * Step 9
 javascripts permit us to generate some of the html from the data and makes the portfolio interactive

  * Step 10
 use a java library called react, designed by facebook ..

  * Step 11

-and use another another library called Babel that makes sure your portfolio works on all browsers .
+and use another library called Babel that makes sure your portfolio works on all browsers .

 ***************************************